RESERVED

 * If you hope that fostering will lead to adoption, you must be confident that your work/family commitments will not fundamentally change during his lifetime and/or that you will have arrangements in place to meet Bailey’s needs should they ever do so.

-* All resident family members must be in agreement with fostering Bailey.
-All family members (and any resident dog) will be required to travel to Gloucestershire to meet Bailey in the coming days.
+* All resident family members must be in agreement with fostering Bailey and, together with any resident dog(s) must be able to travel to Gloucestershire to meet Bailey in the coming days.

 Those who know these dogs will know that doodles are highly sensitive dogs which can easily be sent into a “tail spin” if subtle signs of anxiety are missed and if resultant “behaviours” are mishandled.
 We expect our fosterers and adopters to employ positive, reward based training techniques which these dogs respond well to.
 We categorically do not support and will not tolerate the use of aversive, punitive “training techniques”.